ye-kyaw-thu/error-overflow/kh-spelling-checking-NMT-exp3.md

 For this time, I will build Seq2Seq NMT model for Khmer spelling checking...

+Note: I need to build 3 models and they are as follows:

+1. Seq2Seq Model with Word Dictionary
+2. Seq2Seq Model with Sentence-Edit1
+3. Seq2Seq Model with Sentence-Edit2

 ## Revist the Experimental Setting of the Previous

 ```